 Dee Galloway attended the University of Denver where she earned a bachelor’s degree in English with a minor in Business, and where Dr. Arthur Jones became one of her professors, thesis adviser, mentor and friend.
 Ms. Galloway is a gifted poet who performs throughout the Denver area.
 In 2006, The Spirituals Project commissioned her to create a poem in honor of the spirituals, and her epic poem, “They Slice the Air” eventually became the eponymous track of the Spirituals Project Choir’s latest CD.

 Ms. Galloway is also an accomplished vocalist and choral performer who has sung with the New York Choral Society, the Colorado Chorale, and the Denver Women’s Chorus.
 She currently performs with the Denver Chorale and Southern Journey, an ensemble dedicated to sharing the music and stories collected by renowned musicologist Alan Lomax.
-Ms. Galloway maintains that the spirituals sustain her through good times and bad, and she finds them to be a vital element in the foundation of her life.
+Ms. Galloway knows that the spirituals sustain her through good times and bad, and that she finds them to be a vital element in her life.